nicolasances/toto-ms-expenses/docs/dbBackup.md

 Only the last `x` files are saved on GCS. <br>
 The backup should run **every day** during the night.

+The backup happens in the bucket that is provided **as an Environment Variable** (populated at build-time through Github Action and stored as a Github Action Environment Secret) called `BACKUP_BUCKET`.

 ## Restore
 The restore is exposed **through an API**. <br>